Newfoundland and Labrador Route 3A: Related route

 Included in phase two of the project was a 1.6 km spur road known as Brier Avenue.
 It connects the freeway with the Columbus Drive portion of The Parkway as well as Old Pennywell Road.

 Brier Avenue begins at a trumpet interchange with Team Gushue Highway and heads through rural wooded areas as a two-lane road.
 It now enters neighbourhoods and has an intersection with Old Pennywell Road, where it widens to four-lanes, shortly before coming to an end at an intersection with Columbus Drive.

 Name

 Team Gushue Highway is named after St. John's native Olympic Curler Brad Gushue when he and his team lead Canada to win a gold medal at the 2006 Winter Olympics.
 There are special curling stone shields placed on the exit signs for the highway along Route 1.

 Future

 The highway is ultimately projected to be 7.3 km and will eventually be extended from Route 60 (Topsail Road) to the interchange between Route 2 (Pitts Memorial Drive) and Route 3 (Goulds Bypass).
 The highway is very well known for project delays, with it originally supposed to be completed all the way back in 2014.
 It is currently unknown that, once completed, the entire highway will be renumbered as part of Route 3, due to the fact that the only Route 3A shields that exist are located at the interchange with Route 1 (Outer Ring Road/TCH).
+However, as of September 1st, 2025, Construction of this extension is well underway.